kuanhc96/Detection-Tracking-ColorExtraction/README.md

 To get the code running, required libraries need to be installed via pip or conda.
 These specifications can be found in requirements.txt and tracking_requirements.txt

+weights/yolov5s.pt is a neural network used to implement the object detection step

+try running: python yolov5_deepsort_db.py <path to frames of the video>

+This will generate a .db file that contains all bbox and color information

+try running: cureate_color_db.py

+THis will convert the bbox and color information to a reader-friendly db with color labels